broadinstitute/CellBender/examples/remove_background/README.md

 The computation will finish within a minute or two (after ~ 150 epochs).
 The tool outputs the following files:

-* `tiny_10x_pbmc.h5`: An HDF5 file containing a detailed summary of the inference procedure, including the normalized abundance of ambient transcripts, contamination fraction of every droplet, a low-dimensional embedding of the background-corrected gene expression, and the background-corrected counts matrix (in CSC sparse format).
+* `tiny_10x_pbmc.h5`: An HDF5 file containing a detailed output of the inference procedure, including the normalized abundance of ambient transcripts, contamination fraction of each droplet, a low-dimensional embedding of the background-corrected gene expression, and the background-corrected counts matrix (in CSC sparse format).
 Please refer to the full documentation for a detailed description of these and other fields.